 Hillsong Corporate Governance

 While Hillsong Church is one church, there are many legal entities that operate the various programs offered.
 These individual entities have been established for various reasons, which include legislative requirement, tax status distinction and resource allocation.
 Each of these legal entities have their own unique purpose and requirements.
-These requirements include such things as who they are accountable to, and how they are governed.
-However, to simplify the outworking of the duties for each individual entity, the church has appointed a ‘common board’ that resides over most of these entities.
+These requirements include such things as who they are accountable to and how they are governed.

 The primary responsibility of the Board of Directors is governance.
 The governance regime is outworked within three principle activities, which are: compliance, assurance, and risk management.